 Learn more: visit forum CO2 and global warming

-These figures are taken from the following book: Thermodynamics engineer: Energy - Environment by Francis Miller and published by Wiley
+These figures are taken from the following work: Thermodynamics of the engineer: energy - environment by Francis Miller and published by Wiley

 Click to discover this book

 national average values for emissions per kWh electric CO2 for different countries (source IEA)

 - Sweden: CO0,04 2 kg / kWh elec.

 - France: CO0,09 2 kg / kWh elec.

 - Austria: CO0,20 2 kg / kWh elec.